Lawsuits are everywhere and they can happen to anyone — including you.

 #8 File Your Taxes Accurately

 Filing your taxes is a skill you need to master if you’re planning on becoming a landlord.
 If you intentionally submit a false report of your annual income or claim unfounded tax deductions, you may soon be getting a visit from the Internal Revenue Service (IRS).
+To learn more about tax filing properly, you can follow our tax tips for landlords.

 However, if you made an innocent mistake, you should file an amended tax return as soon as possible.
 You shouldn’t let the period for filing lapse.